bismuthfoundation/Hack-with-BIS/07-Simple Web Auth/readme.md

 - Lost password (show a new password, encoded with your pubkey, so only you can decode)
 - Destroy account via a specific message
 - Send BIS to credit your account on the website or pay for a specific feature

+- and full featured auth mechanisms, like 2FA...

 ## Server side